ms/buildtogether.tech/process/index.md

 ---
 ---

+A <span g="development_process" i="development process">development
-A <span g="development_process">development process</span> defines who does what, when, in order to build a piece of software.
+process</span> defines who does what, when, in order to build a piece of software.
 Many have been described over the last fifty-odd years; most have passionate advocates and equally passionate detractors, but the differences between them are smaller in practice than in theory.
 This chapter therefore starts by describing how most programmers work day-to-day and how to adapt that routine to the chaos of student life.

 <div class="callout" markdown="1">